 We work to develop unique learning and development opportunities, such as the Canadian Reduced Gravity Experiment Design Challenge and Young Space Entrepreneurs Competition.
 Our projects, along with Ascension, our national conference, provide opportunities for students to learn key technical skills and participate in exciting and relevant experiences for their professional development.
-To date, we’ve provided 38 students with unique hands-on experiences in business development and microgravity research.
-This year in addition to providing these opportunities to more students than ever before we are expanding the amount and types of activities we offer.
+To date, we’ve provided nearly a hundred students with unique hands-on experiences in business development, reduced gravity research, and stratospheric research.
+This year in addition to providing these opportunities to more students than ever before, we are expanding the amount and types of activities we offer.

 Our mission is to strengthen Canada’s future in space by providing post-secondary students with unique projects, research programs, and professional development opportunities in the Canadian governmental, industrial and institutional space sectors.

 Our vision is to be the central hub for all post-secondary students who want to have an impact in the Canadian governmental, industrial and institutional space sectors, by providing opportunities that engage students at the forefront of space exploration and development.

 SEDS was founded by Peter Diamandis while he was a sophomore at MIT in October 1980, with founding chapters also started by Scott Scharfman and Richard Sorkin at Princeton University and Yale University respectively.